liferay-design/dashboard/README.md

 * **js/** Like above but for JavaScript
 * **plugin/** Components that have been developed as extensions to reveal.js
 * **lib/** All other third party assets (JavaScript, CSS, fonts)

+### Deploying!

+To push your changes live to the web, you need to be added to the Liferay.Design WeDeploy team, _(reach out to [Paul](http://twitter.com/plhnk))_ once you have set that up, simply type: `we deploy -p liferaydotdesign`.
+Please be careful when deploying as it will instantly update the live site (currently available at [http://dashboard-liferaydotdesign.wedeploy.io](http://dashboard-liferaydotdesign.wedeploy.io)).

+## Contributing

+As always, [creating issues](https://github.com/liferay-design/dashboard/issues) is a great way to help!
+You can also join the [Dashboard Trello](https://trello.com/b/vC9bDSPE/team-dashboard) to add ideas there, or clone this repo, add some sick stuff and submit a [pull request](https://github.com/liferay-design/dashboard/pulls)!

 ## License